 A declaration of interests is important.
 Here goes:

-- I work at Stripe with public policy issues.
+- I also worked at fintech Stripe with public policy issues.
 I am deeply interested in all things tech and financial policy, but you should naturally use this fact to discount what I write about tech policy etc.

 - I am a Xoogler – worked at Google for 13 years and a lot of my perspectives come from there.